apache/datasketches-website/docs/SketchElements.md

 * Small in size.
 They are typically orders of magnitude smaller than the raw input data stream.
 Sketches implement *sublinear* algorithms that grow in size much slower than that of the size of the input stream.
-Some skethces have a finite upper-bound in size that is independent of the size of the input stream.
+Some sketches have a finite upper-bound in size that is independent of the size of the input stream.
 * Fast.
 The update times are independent of the size or order of the input stream.
 These sketches are inherently "Single Pass" or "One Touch".